Brewster's angle: Explanation

+We finally divide both sides by $n_1^4\cos^2\theta_1$, collect terms and rearrange to produce $\tan^2\theta_1 = n_2^2/n_1^2$, from which the desired result follows (which then allows reverse proof that $\theta_1 + \theta_2 = 90^\circ$).

 For a glass medium (n_{2} ≈ 1.5) in air (n_{1} ≈ 1), Brewster's angle for visible light is approximately 56°, while for an air-water interface (n_{2} ≈ 1.33), it is approximately 53°.
 Since the refractive index for a given medium changes depending on the wavelength of light, Brewster's angle will also vary with wavelength.

 The phenomenon of light being polarized by reflection from a surface at a particular angle was first observed by Étienne-Louis Malus in 1808.
 He attempted to relate the polarizing angle to the refractive index of the material, but was frustrated by the inconsistent quality of glasses available at that time.
 In 1815, Brewster experimented with higher-quality materials and showed that this angle was a function of the refractive index, defining Brewster's law.

 Brewster's angle is often referred to as the "polarizing angle", because light that reflects from a surface at this angle is entirely polarized perpendicular to the plane of incidence ("s-polarized").
 A glass plate or a stack of plates placed at Brewster's angle in a light beam can, thus, be used as a polarizer.
 The concept of a polarizing angle can be extended to the concept of a Brewster wavenumber to cover planar interfaces between two linear bianisotropic materials.
 In the case of reflection at Brewster's angle, the reflected and refracted rays are mutually perpendicular.

 For magnetic materials, Brewster's angle can exist for only one of the incident wave polarizations, as determined by the relative strengths of the dielectric permittivity and magnetic permeability.
 This has implications for the existence of generalized Brewster angles for dielectric metasurfaces.